pi31416chan/Basic-Web-App/Readme.md

-# User Management System
+# Basic Web Application
-This is a project to implement a user management system.
+This is a project to implement Web application covering database to backend to frontend.

 The architecture is as follow:\
 **Browser -> Frontend -> Backend -> Database**